-Diwali Festival is one of the major and most celebrated Indian festival.
+Diwali Festival is one of the major and most celebrated Indian festivals.
 Diwali is celebrated as the ‘Festival of Lights‘ in India.
-Entire country looks magnificent on Diwali as people illuminate their homes with traditional earthen diyas, candles and luminous strands of electric bulbs.
+The entire country looks magnificent on Diwali as people illuminate their homes with traditional earthen diyas, candles, and luminous strands of electric bulbs.
 Hindus believe that brightness on the day of Diwali helps to dissipate the darkness of ignorance and spread the light of knowledge all around.

 When is Diwali Celebrated?

-Diwali in India is celebrated on the amavasya or no moon day that comes on the 5th day of the dark fortnight in the Hindu month of Kartik (October-November).
+Diwali in India is celebrated on the Amavasya or no moon day that comes on the 5th day of the dark fortnight in the Hindu month of Kartik (October-November).
 The date of Diwali comes about 20 days after the festival of Dussehra or Vijayadashmi.

 Legend Behind Diwali Festival in India